siku2/hass-srf-weather/README.md

 # Home Assistant SRG SSR Weather integration

+> IMPORTANT: The API has been deprecated in favour of a different one and I haven't updated yet.
+As such, this integration doesn't currently work!

 Brings [SRF Meteo](https://www.srf.ch/meteo) weather forecasts to your Home Assistant.

 Note that the SRG SSR APIs require a developer account.